Cannabis trichomes: potency, quality and harvest time

 Production of cannabinoids and terpenes

 Trichomes are the production sites for the most valuable chemical compounds in cannabis.
-They are responsible for the synthesis of cannabinoids such as THC (tetrahydrocannabinol) and CBD (cannabidiol).
-These cannabinoids have a variety of medicinal and psychoactive effects that make cannabis a popular plant for both recreational use and therapeutic applications.
-In addition to cannabinoids, trichomes also produce terpenes, which give the plant its characteristic aroma and flavor.
+They are responsible for the synthesis of cannabinoids such as THC (tetrahydrocannabinol) and CBD (cannabidiol) .
+These cannabinoids have a variety of medicinal and psychoactive effects that make cannabis a popular plant for both recreational and therapeutic use.
+In addition to cannabinoids, trichomes also produce terpenes, which give the plant its characteristic aroma and flavour.
 Terpenes also have therapeutic properties and can enhance the effects of cannabinoids through the so-called entourage effect.
-Without trichomes, cannabis would not be able to develop its unique effects, as they are the main source of the active ingredients.
+Without trichomes, cannabis would not be able to develop its unique effects as they are the main source of the active ingredients.

 Attracting pollinators

 Another important aspect of trichomes is their role in attracting pollinators.
-The terpenes produced in the trichomes provide the characteristic smell of cannabis that attracts many pollinators.
+The terpenes produced in the trichomes provide the characteristic odour of cannabis, which attracts many pollinators.
 These fragrant compounds can attract insects such as bees, which help pollinate the plant.
 Pollination allows plants to reproduce and maintain their genetic diversity.
-Terpenes also play a role in repelling unwanted herbivores by producing strong odors that can deter potential predators.
+Terpenes also play a role in repelling unwanted herbivores by producing strong odours that can deter potential predators.
 In this way, trichomes not only contribute to the protection and chemical diversity of the plant, but also support its reproduction and survival in nature.

 Cannabis trichomes for consumers and growers